 How long you take progesterone after a transfer will vary depending on your specific situation though, so speak to your healthcare provider about how long this will be.

-What Happens When You Stop Taking Progesterone After IVF?
+When You Stop Taking Progesterone After IVF

 In a normal pregnancy, the placenta takes over from progesterone production at around 12 weeks or after the first trimester.

-In the case of IVF treatment however, progesterone supplementation needs to carry on for at least 9-12 weeks, as stopping progesterone any earlier than this can increase the chances of a miscarriage.
+In the case of IVF treatment, however, progesterone supplementation needs to carry on for at least 9-12 weeks as stopping progesterone any earlier than this can increase the chances of a miscarriage.

 This continuation of 9 to 12 weeks is recommended as by this time, the placenta should be producing enough progesterone to safely sustain the pregnancy.